Scott Lutrus

 Scott Lutrus (born April 23, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Connecticut Huskies.
 After college, he was signed by the Jacksonville Jaguars as an undrafted free agent in 2011.
 After time on various practice squads, he joined the Brooklyn Bolts of the Fall Experimental Football League (FXFL).

-Early years
+Early life

 Lutrus grew up and attended high school in Brookfield, Connecticut.
 In football, he was named to the all-state team by the New Haven Register during his senior year, and was named the 2006 Connecticut Gatorade Player of the Year after rushing for 2,017 yards and 34 touchdowns, as well as 63 tackles and four interceptions (two returned for touchdowns) playing defense.
 He was ranked as a two-star recruit.
 During his junior year, Brookfield fell short of a league title after losing to the undefeated state champion Pomperaug Panthers in the SWC Championship game.